sklf81/mp3-list-downloader/README.md

  You don't need to enter the exact song name just some keyword.
  Also, you can download an entire list of songs just with a few clicks.

+ Just imagine you are about to go on a road-trip and you want to download a bunch of songs to enjoy the ride, but you don't want to manually download every song at a time.
+Exactly for pruposes like this you can use the list downloader script - it will make your life a lot easier.

 ## How does it work?
 The script uses the youtube search-query to search for the song in the given list and then downloads the song with the correct audio codec.
 Unfortunately the code isn't well documentet at the time, but hopefully in the future this thing will be a lot cleaner.